ShamrockSystems/k8s-manifests-legacy/README.md

 Use `poetry run task pre-commit` to run `pre-commit` at any time, or just wait to `git commit`.

-Use `poetry run task inflate` to inflate Kustomizations from the `bases` directory to the `bases.inflated` directory.
+Use `poetry run task inflate` to inflate Kustomizations from the `bases.external/` directory to the `bases/` directory.
 This allows bases that reference external assets to be properly versioned in the repository without dependence on the liveness of those sources.